 The test is designed to give the applicant an idea of what working as a transcriptionist is really like and Rev will see if you have the accuracy required.

-There is a grammar test, a short writing assignment and then after a short guide on the best transcribing practices, you have to transcribe a short audio file.
+There is a grammar test and then after a short guide on the best transcribing practices, you have to transcribe a 3-minute audio file.

 To transcribe the audio file you have to use the Rev Online Transcription Editor.
 There is a small learning curve but everything is explained and you can return to the guide as needed.